Secure, Concurrent Web Access Using Java and Tor

 • Tor Browser: Download and install from the Tor Project website.

-• Dependencies: Add Apache HttpClient and Tor Java Library (Orchid) to your project.
+• Dependencies: Add Tor Java Library (Orchid) to your project.

 • Multi-threading: Use ExecutorService to manage 100 threads with random delays and save HTTP responses to a file.